 FOUNDER AND CHAIRMAN

 Mr Mansour, who received an honorary doctorate from his alma mater, North Carolina State University, in May 2022 for his global philanthropy, has supported a number of powerful initiatives in the UK and around the world.
 An advocate for equality, he is the Founder and Chairman of the Lead Foundation, a non-profit organisation that provides funding to small and micro enterprises operated by under-privileged women in Egypt, which to date has granted over 4.5 million loans.
+In the UK he is a long-term supporter of HRH The Prince’s Foundation and Dumfries House.
 He was a major contributor to St Paul’s Cathedral’s Remember Me project, which raised money for a physical memorial to those who died of COVID-19 in the UK.
 He also made significant donations in Egypt and Sub-Saharan Africa to help those affected by the pandemic.
 Mr Mansour is also a supporter of the Conservative Environment Network in the UK, a forum that supports conservation and decarbonisation.

-In Egypt, Mr Mansour was appointed by President Abdel-Fattah El-Sisi by a Presidential Decree issued in May 2021 to join the Board of Trustees for the Grand Egyptian Museum, which is due to open in 2023.
+In Egypt, Mr Mansour was appointed by President Abdel-Fattah El-Sisi by a Presidential Decree issued in May 2021 to join the Board of Trustees for the Grand Egyptian Museum,.
 President El-Sisi will Chair the Board of Trustees which comprises global leaders in business, politics, culture and the arts.

 Mr Mansour served as the Minister of Transport in Egypt, one of the largest government ministries in the country employing more than 250,000 people, from early 2006 until October 2009.
 Previously he served as the Chairman of the Egypt-U.S. Business Council and was the President of the American Chamber of Commerce in Egypt, as well as the Secretary General of the Egyptian Centre for Economic Studies (ECES).
 He is a former Chairman of Crédit Agricole Bank Egypt and a former member of the bank’s Global International Advisory Board (IAB).